w3c/wcag3/guidelines/groups/text-and-wording/text-appearance/blocks-of-text-readable-minimum.md

 title: Blocks of text readable (minimum)
 ---

-The default/authored presentation of :term[blocks of text] meets the minimum @@[X values, to be determined] for:
+The default/authored presentation of :term[blocks of text] meets the minimum @@ [values to be determined] for:
 * Inline margin
 * Block margin
 * Line length